Complexity equals anything for multi-horizon black holes: Complexity equals anything proposal

 In this section, we will review the “complexity equals anything” proposal~\cite{Belin:2022xmt,Belin:2021bga} under the $(d+1)-$dimensional spherical symmetry metric as an example.
 The metric in Eddington-Finkelstein coordinate is given by

 where $v=t+r_{*}(r)$ is the ingoing coordinate.
-Complexity measures the evolution of the TFD state entangling the CFTs on the left and right boundaries.
-The ``complexity equals anything" proposal states that the complexity of the TFD state is dual to the gravitational observables on the extremal region in the bulk spacetime of an AdS two-sided black hole as shown in Fig.~\ref{PDCo1Co0}.
+Complexity measures the evolution of the TFD state entangling the CFTs on the left and right boundaries, i.e., {

+where $Z(\beta, \mu)$ is the partition function of one copy of the CFT at temperature $\beta^{-1}$, $E_{n}$ are the energy eigenvalues of the single-sided Hamiltonian acting on one copy of the Hilbert space. $\mu$ is the chemical potential and $Q_{n}$ denotes the conserved charges. } The ``complexity equals anything" proposal states that the complexity of the TFD state is dual to the gravitational observables on the extremal region in the bulk spacetime of an AdS two-sided black hole as shown in Fig.~\ref{PDCo1Co0}.
 In this paper, we will focus on the boundary time slices anchored at $t_{L}=t_{R}=\tau/2$ as usual.